catalyst-cloud/python-openstack-odooclient/docs/index.md

-# OpenStack Odoo Client library for Python
+# OpenStack Odoo Client Library

 This is an Odoo client library for Python with support for the [OpenStack Integration add-on](https://github.com/catalyst-cloud/odoo-openstack-integration),